You want to lose a few pounds. But, you don’t know where to turn. Are weight-loss systems the answer?

 Alternate between different intensities.
 “When you change things up, every system of the body has to adapt,” explains Franci Cohen, an exercise physiologist, certified nutritionist, and founder of the Brooklyn, New York-based Fuel Fitness.

 Find a local or online support group so you can be encouraged to stick to the routine and cultivate good workout habits.

 Bottom Line: Just don’t go through a routine, exert your body.
-Mix it up and try different exercise routines so you don’t get bored.
+Mix it up and try different exercise routines so you don’t get bored, according to an article posted on Cosmopolitan.
 Remember, if you don’t feel winded and you have the ability to speed it up, you should be moving faster.

 Online Weight-Loss Systems